TheUser11/Shortcuts/announcements.md

 # Annoucements

-> - Hey!
-Updater 2.3.1 released!
-> - Routease has been released!
 > - iControl 1.7 by @peter.ohlei (now @ShortcutFactory) is well underway.
 > - ShortEngine 1.1 released!
+> - Sorry for the wait- iCuts 3.0 should be released sometime in May.

 # iCuts Release Notes